vinc/vinc.cc/src/computers.html.md

 ![Picture of my room in November 2005](dither/computer-2005-11-08.jpg)

-### Custom PC 4 (2006)
+### Custom PC 5 (2006)

 - CPU: AMD Athlon XP Barton 2500+ (1833 MHz)
 - RAM: 1 GB
+- HDD: 120 GB (Seagate)
 - Mobo: ASUS A7N8X-X

-The previous PC died suddenly which ended my two years career playing OGame online at a high level.
+The previous motherboard died suddenly which ended my two years career playing OGame online at a high level.
 It was very frustrating the day it happened and liberating soon after to be free from having to connect all the time to the game.
-A friend sold me his old processor and motherboard so I could upgrade my PC at a low cost.
+A friend sold me his old motherboard with a processor so I could upgrade my PC at a low cost.
 I was a good PC and lasted until I finished studying at the university in 2010 but the lack of 64 bit support and dual-core ended up limiting.

 The processor could be overclocked to 2200 MHz easily to become equivalent to an Athlon XP 3200+ that was more expensive.
-A year later I boosted mine further to 2442 MHz.
+A year later I boosted it further to 2442 MHz.

 ### Asus Eee PC 1005HA-H (2009)